-- Public recognition and celebration via Slack, as well as with surprises in the mail
+24. Public employee recognition and celebration via Slack, as well as with surprises in the mail

 As we build confidence in our health, safety, and relationships, our own individual contributions will begin to feel meaningful and impactful again.
 Our collective self-esteem as organizations and as a society will reinforce our behaviors and improve our work.
 To achieve this, employers need to enable their teams to align with their purpose, share their success, and take personal responsibility.

-Here’s how our panelists and attendees are addressing the confidence and contribution needs of their teams:
+Here’s how our panelists and attendees are addressing the confidence and contribution needs of their teams to strengthen employee morale: